Farza03/tmp-rules/tmp-rules.md

 Event servers are limited access temporary servers for special events.
 All rules apply to any event server unless approved temporary rules override for a certain event.

 - Event server requirements can be found [here](https://truckersmp.com/knowledge-base/article/671).
-- Temporary rules for events can be found [here](https://forum.truckersmp.com/index.php?/topic/14237-temporary-rules-valid-during-an-event-or-a-convoy/).
+- Temporary rules for events can be found on their respective event page [here](https://truckersmp.com/event-request).

 **§2.8 - How bans are issued**